 - Failure to carry out regular truck inspections

 - Brake system design errors

 Need Legal Help?
 Call Us Today!

 As an injured party, you can file a claim against the trucking company, driver, maintenance individuals and even the truck’s manufacturer if there was a manufacturing or design defect that caused the accident.
 It may be possible to file a claim to recover for wrongful death, the cost of medical treatment, lost wages, pain and suffering, funeral costs and punitive damages.
-If you’ve been injured in an Illinois truck accident and are looking for legal answers, please give us a call TODAY at 1 (773) 825-3547 for more information regarding your rights.
+If you’ve been injured in a truck accident and are looking for legal answers, please give us a call TODAY at 1 (773) 825-3547 for more information regarding your rights.
 We work on a contingency fee basis, and we don’t get paid until we recover compensation on your behalf.
 Thanks, and we look forward to hearing from you.